There are at least three awards given out at ICMMES Conference each year since 2016:

 Award winners

-The PNY Award for the Best Presentation on GPU Computing and Applications will be given to a student or post-doctoral researcher (up to 2 years after PhD degree).
-All students and post-doctral researchers who give presentations on GPU computing and applications are qualified to be a winner.
+The Award for the Best Presentation will be given to a student or post-doctoral researcher (up to 2 years after PhD degree).
 The winner will be selected during the ICMMES Conference and will be annouced and presented during the Conference's Closing Ceremory.
 A selection committee appointed by ICMMES Scientific Committee will be responsible for deciding the winner.
-The winner will receive a recent NVIDIA high-performance GPU to support his/her research.

 Award winners